Skip to content

 1. Payments to associates

-Since payments to Associates can only be claimed if they are actually paid, make sure that all these are paid by 30 June 2017.
-This would include for example salaries to founders or shareholders.
+Since payments to Associates can only be claimed if they are actually paid, make sure that all these are paid by 30 June.
+This would include, for example, salaries to founders or shareholders.

 2. Record keeping

-Good record keeping is essential for substantiating your claim.
+Good record-keeping is essential for substantiating your R&D claims.
 Go through your records and make sure everything is up to date and well organised.
-Not only your financial records should be in order but also the technical records to evidence the R&D work that you have undertaken.
+Not only should your financial records be in order, but also the technical records to evidence the R&D work that you have undertaken.

 3. Connected/affiliated entities